-Yes, it will be possible to log into the system and practise using various functions.
-You will be provided with this access in plenty of time before the exam.
+For any online sitting it will be possible to log into the Practique platform used for the exam and practise the various functions within the system.
+You will be provided with log-in details prior to the exam.

-You would need to prepare for the exam in the same way as your would have for the in-person exam as the set up will remain the same.
-As above, you will be able to test out how the system works prior to your sitting so that you are comfortable with what to do.
+You should prepare for the online exam in the same way as your would have for the in-person exam as the set up will remain the same.
+As noted above, you will be able to test out how the system works prior to your sitting so that you are comfortable with what to do.

 More detailed information will be given to candidates soon regarding equipment needed and instructions for taking the online exam.

-We are factoring in the possibility of technical issues during our planning for the exam and will provide guidance on this in the information pack sent out to candidates before the exam.
+We have factored in the possibility of technical issues during our planning for the exam and we provide guidance on this in the information pack sent out to candidates before the exam.

-If a candidate’s internet connection fails for less than 4 minutes during a preparation station, they will be able to reconnect and then should inform the invigilator this happened.
+If a candidate’s internet connection fails for less than four minutes during a preparation station, they will be able to reconnect and should inform the invigilator once reconnected.

-No additional time will be granted for the candidate when the connectivity failure is for less than 4 minutes.
+No additional time will be granted for the candidate when the connectivity failure is for less than four minutes.

-If a candidate’s internet connection fails for more than 4 minutes, during a preparation station or examination station, then the candidate will have this station discounted, with their marks being taken from the remaining five stations.
+If a candidate’s internet connection fails for more than four minutes during a preparation station or examination station, then the candidate will have this station discounted, with their marks being taken from the remaining five stations.